InterWorks/Snowflake-Python-Functionality/README.md

 ## Stored Procedures

-- Execute a Snowflake METADATA command into a destination table
-- Demonstrating concepts
+The following stored procedures are available within the repository.
+The code for each is provided in two forms so that it can be leveraged from within the Snowflake UI or as part of a Snowpark for Python script.

 - Multiply an integer by three
 - Multiply two integers together
 - Multiply all integers in an array by another integer
 - Retrieve current user and date
 - Create and modify a table via the SQL method
 - Use variables whilst creating and modifying a table via the SQL method
 - Basic version of executing a Snowflake METADATA command into a destination table
 - Example of manipulating data with Pandas
 - Generate a key pair for user authentication and apply it to a user (not best practice as private key may be visible in logs)
 - Example to leverage external files via a mapping table
 - Example to leverage external libraries via xlrd.xldate
+- Execute a Snowflake METADATA command into a destination table

 ## UDFs

+The following User Defined Functions (UDFs) are available within the repository.
+The code for each is provided in two forms so that it can be leveraged from within the Snowflake UI or as part of a Snowpark for Python script.

 - Multiply an integer by three
 - Multiply two integers together